 However, over the past few decades, I’ve done my own personal research and have found this to be completely true.
 For example, I encountered lovers who never really liked kissing.
 They would give me a peck hello and goodbye, but refrained from intimate kissing either during foreplay or lovemaking.
 On reflection, I must say that those lovers who satisfied me the most were those who’d truly mastered the art of kissing, as it was an act that stimulated arousal in both partners.
 I believe that if you’ve mastered this art, then you give your partner the message that you’re truly interested, which is a real turn-on.

-Often my instincts are confirmed through documented research.
-A recent special edition of Scientific American Mind focused on some kissing studies.
-Researchers found that a kiss locks two people together, in that there’s a profound exchange of scents tastes, textures, secrets, and emotions.
-“A kiss triggers a cascade of neural messages and chemicals that transmit tactile sensations, sexual excitement, feelings of closeness, motivation, and even euphoria,” said writer Chip Walter.
+A recent special edition of Scientific American Mind focused on kissing studies and confirmed my instinct.
+Researchers found that a kiss locks two people together, in that there’s a profound exchange of scents, tastes, textures, secrets, and emotions.
+“A kiss triggers a cascade of neural messages and chemicals that transmit tactile sensations, sexual excitement, feelings of closeness, motivation, and even euphoria,” wrote Chip Walter.

 Some studies have suggested that the extent to which partners enjoy kissing one another might be a sign of compatibility.
 A report published by Valerie Reiss on the website upwave.com back in 2014 reported eight health benefits of kissing, which included a reduction in blood pressure, fewer headaches, cavity-fighting properties, an increase in happy hormones, calorie-burning effects, enhanced self-esteem, the ability to give you a face-lift by shaping up the neck and jawline (a real stretch), and most important, a barometer of sexual compatibility of potential partners.

 Like any sort of intimacy, kissing involves a certain amount of creativity, and preferences are highly individualized.